Alice Springs & surrounds 24-hour itinerary

 Make a stop at the Alice Springs Desert Park

-Make your first mid-morning destination the Alice Springs Desert Park.
+Make sure to visit the Alice Springs Desert Park.
 Situated on Larapinta Drive, the Desert Park is a ‘must see’ for every visitor to the Red Centre.
 Spot rare and endangered animals in the low light of the nocturnal house and dodge the star attractions at the ‘free-flying birds of prey’ show.
-Here you will see the desert come to life.

-Walk along the 1.6 kilometre trail and experience 3 separate habitat areas within the park.
-There are also informational talks throughout the day, including a presentation on Aboriginal Survival.
-Make your way around the park at your leisure, and then relax with some refreshments at the onsite café.
+Walk along the 1.6 kilometre trail and experience three separate habitat areas within the Park.
+Attend one of the informational talks throughout the day, including a presentation on Aboriginal Survival.
+Make your way around the Park at your leisure, and then relax with some refreshments at the onsite café.